pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 Big kids helping in the kitchen is great when you are dealing with morning sickness.

-9. Sex: Same as with exercise – including it here because some people say it helps.
+9. Sex.
+Same as with exercise – I’m including it here because some people say it helps.
 For me, activity of any kind was not helpful.

 Honeycrisp apples (or whatever kind you like) make excellent homemade applesauce.

 There were no specific foods that helped throughout my pregnancies.
-What usually happened to me was that I would find some food/drink that worked for a few meals, or a few days; then that same food would start to make me feel nauseous.
+What usually happened to me was that I would find some food/drink that worked for a few meals, or a few days.
+Then I would develop a food aversion to it!

 @dinkumtribe Morning sickness (pregnancy nausea) can require some creative food choices.
 Here’s over 30 foods that I found helpful for morning sickness. @dinkumtribe @dinkumtribe #morningsicknesstiktok #morningsicknessrelief #morningsicknesshelp #pregnancynausea #pregnancynauseatips #pregnanttiktok #expectingababy #firsttrimesterpregnancy #firsttrimestersymptoms #1sttrimesterprobs #preggoproblems #experiencedmom #momshelpingmoms ♬ Cute – Bensound

-1. Ginger chews (Trader Joe’s has some great ones).
+1. Ginger candies (Trader Joe’s has some great ones).

 4. Ginger beer (this is non-alcoholic, in case you’re not familiar with it)